timduru/PICO-facetracking/README.md

 - PICO's face_tracking: get the face expressions
 - record_audio: PICO estimates the mouth position given a phoneme listened by the audio; this permission can be disabled from the GUI
 - internet: send the eye/face information to your computer
+- foreground_service: send the eye/face information while using other streaming apps

 ## Dependencies
 ### Build dependency
 - Use Unity 2020.3.45f1 with OpenJDK & Android SDK Tools.
 More information [here](https://developer-global.pico-interactive.com/document/unity/quickstart-set-up-dev-env).

 ### Run dependency
-- [temporal] A UDP server to read the information
+- [temporal] A UDP server to read the information; remember to disable the firewall sockets